-ITEMS INDICATE COURSES STRONGLY RECOMMENDED FOR COLLEGE BUT NOT REQUIRED FOR GRADUATION
+\ ITEMS INDICATE COURSES STRONGLY RECOMMENDED FOR COLLEGE BUT NOT REQUIRED FOR GRADUATION

 Grade 9 Grade 10 Grade 11 Grade 12 English English 9 and/or Writing Essentials (full year courses) English 10 and/or Writing Essentials (full year courses) AP English (full year courses) English 12 or AP English 12 (full year courses) Math Algebra or Geometry (full year courses) Geometry or Algebra II (full year courses) Algebra II Or Math Analysis (full year courses) Algebra II or Math Analysis or AP Statistics or AP Calculus Science Physical Science (full year course) Biology (full year course) Chemistry (full year courses) Anat & Physiology Or Physics (full year courses) Social Studies NW History (1 semester).
-Contemporary World Problems (1 semester) U.S. Government (1 semester) Economics (1 semester) Alternating Years United States History (AP or Regular) European History (AP or Regular Religion Faith and Revelation (1 semester) Blessed Trinity (1 semester) Mystery of Redemption (1 semester) The Sacraments (1 semester) Ecclesiology (1 semester) Morality (1 semester) The Christian Life and Service Project
+Contemporary World Problems (1 semester) U.S. Government (1 semester) Economics (1 semester) rs History (AP or Regular) Pry (AP or Regular Religion Faith and Revelation (1 semester) Blessed Trinity (1 semester) Mystery of Redemption (1 semester) The Sacraments (1 semester) Ecclesiology (1 semester) Morality (1 semester) The Christian Life and Service Project

-Additional Graduation Requirements
+Additional Graduation Requirements Physical Education (2 years)

+PE, Conditioning, Lifetime Sports, PE Waiver.

+PE Waiver For Seniors

-PHYSICAL EDUCATION (2 YEARS): (FULFILLED BY PE, CONDITIONING, LIFETIME SPORTS, PE WAIVER) PE Waiver for seniors: Senior students who have already completed one of the two required years will be given the option to obtain an athletic PE waiver, or a "P" grade in the course titled "Athletic PE Waiver," if the following criteria apply:
+Senior students who have already completed one of the two required years will be given the option to obtain an athletic PE waiver, or a "P" grade in the course titled "Athletic PE Waiver," if the following criteria apply:

-- The student has participated in 2 or more high school sports during one school year at least once, preferably more than once, and - The student is taking a full, rigorous schedule with two or more AP courses, or - The PE course conflicts with an academic or college requirement or advanced arts course, and the first criterion is met.
+- The student has participated in 2 or more high school sports during one school year at least once, preferably more than once, and - The student is taking a full, rigorous schedule with two or more AP courses, or

+• The PE course conflicts with an academic or college requirement or advanced arts course, and the first criterion is met.

-Occupational Education (1 year): Computer, Journalism, Independent Living, or 2 years of Band or Choir.
-Fine or Performing Arts (1 year): Art, Drama, Band, or Choir.
+Occupational Education (1 year)

+Computer, Journalism, Independent Living, or 2 years of Band or Choir.

+Fine or Performing Arts (1 year)

+Art, Drama, Band, or Choir.
 Academic awards after 2 and 4 years in these courses